lipikan/backbase-exercise/README.md

 # backbase-exercise
 backbase-exercise is spring-java web MVC project:
-1) This application has two REST API services:
+1) This application has one REST API services:
 ATM Locator
 ```
 This service lists down all the ATM locations for a given city